yt-dlp/yt-dlp/README.md

                                     (default)
-    --no-resize-buffer              Do not automatically adjust the buffer size --http-chunk-size SIZE          Size of a chunk for chunk-based HTTP downloadin, e.g. 10485760 or 10M (default is disabled).
-May be useful for bypassing
+    --no-resize-buffer              Do not automatically adjust the buffer size --http-chunk-size SIZE          Size of a chunk for chunk-based HTTP downloading, e.g. 10485760 or 10M (default
-                                    bandwidth throttling imposed by a webserver
+                                    is disabled).
+May be useful for bypassing bandwidth throttling imposed by a webserver
                                     (experimental)
     --playlist-random               Download playlist videos in random order